 30 Minutes – $50 per consultation

-This comprehensive session includes treatment and brief consultation on progress and intention, insertion of tiny sterile needles along the acupuncture meridians.
+This comprehensive session includes treatment once brief consultation is completed.
+Based on progress and intention, insertion of tiny sterile needles along the acupuncture meridians.

 The following may be included depending on your consultation: Heat therapy, cupping, gua sha, electrical stimulation, bodywork, dietary, herbal, aromatherapy and exercise/yoga recommendations